Skip to Content

 Use a Vacuum to Prevent a Fire!

 If your RV (or your home) has a clothes dryer, be sure to vacuum your lint trap & dryer vent regularly.
+This handy attachment may be beneficial – thousands of reviewers say it is!

 Use the “Paper Towel Tube Method” to Vacuum Narrow Spaces

-Use a paper towel tube in place of a lost or missing crevice tool to vacuum in very narrow spots such as window tracks.
+Use a paper towel tube in place of a lost or missing crevice tool to vacuum in very narrow spots, such as window tracks.
+Place the tube over the hose and close the end to your desired width to fit where it needs to go.

 Join Forces with Baking Soda

+Enhance your carpet cleaning by sprinkling baking soda over your carpet or rug.
+Allow it to sit there briefly and then vacuum it up.
+Baking soda absorbs odors and helps deep-clean carpet fibers, going beyond just sucking up surface dust and debris.
 Don’t forget your area rugs…unless, of course, you’ve got washable area rugs from My Magic Carpet like the ones we’ve been using and machine washing for years now!

 Change the Vacuum Bag/Clean the Canister!

+If the “change bag” indicator light comes on (if your vacuum has one), you’ll obviously want to change the bag before using your vacuum again.
 But professionals suggest changing your bag or emptying the canister more frequently, long before the bag becomes full!
-Even if you only vacuum once a week, they recommend emptying/replacing it at least once a month.
-(Of course, that recommendation is based on the average-sized sticks-and-bricks house… you can probably extend that frequency based on the small size of typical RVs!)
+Even if you only vacuum once a week, they recommend emptying/replacing it at least once a month (of course, that recommendation is based on the average-sized sticks-and-bricks house… you can probably extend that frequency based on the small size of typical RVs!)

-In addition to ensuring that your vacuume thoroughly cleans your RV and doesn’t start spewing dust onto your carpets, regular bag changing (or canister emptying) also helps to keep the vacuum operating much more efficiently.
+In addition to ensuring that your vacuum thoroughly cleans your RV and doesn’t start spewing dust onto your carpets, regular bag changing (or canister emptying) also helps to keep the vacuum operating much more efficiently.

 Check the Filters!

 If, like our vacuum, yours has additional filters for dust and allergens, be sure to check them regularly.
+If your filter isn’t clean, the vacuum’s performance is likely to suffer.
+Clogged, dirty vacuum filters restrict airflow, limiting the vacuum’s suction.

 Sweep Hardwood Floors

 That’s right – even if you have a “hard floor” setting on your vacuum, professionals recommend sweeping (or dry mopping) rather than vacuuming hardwood floors.
+That’s because some hardwoods scratch very easily, and the risk is high that you’ll scratch the floors regardless of the vacuum’s setting.

 If you have hardwood floors, professionals say it’s best to sweep or dry mop them rather than vacuuming which can scratch some wood very easily.